-Climbing and access information for this peak is found on page 262.
+Climbing and access information for this peak is on Page 262 of the book.

 Northwest Ridge Route, Class 2-3, by Livingston Douglas

-I approached Hope Peak via a is ridge traverse from the summit of Trinity Peak on 7/11/14.
-I climbed Trinity Peak from the east fork of Christian Gulch [(C)(4)(a)] via its southeast ridge.
+I approached Hope Peak via a ridge traverse from the summit of Trinity Peak.
+I climbed Trinity Peak from the East Fork of Christian Gulch [(C)(4)(a)] via its Southeast Ridge.

-If you plan to climb Gooseberry Peak/Mount Darcy via Tom Lopez’s East Buttress/South Ridge Route, the summit of Peak 11010 is a good perch to see exactly what the east buttress looks like.
-The east buttress rises up to Point 10750 on the south ridge of Gooseberry Peak.
+If you plan to climb Mount Darcy via the East Buttress/South Ridge Route, the summit of Peak 11010 is a good perch from which to see exactly what the East Buttress looks like.
+The East Buttress rises up to Point 10750 on the South Ridge of Mount Darcy.
 Given the forest-and-boulder mix of the gulch that leads up to the base of the east buttress, you might have difficulty identifying which buttress is the correct one to climb from that gulch.
-However, the view from Peak 11010 will help you avoid mistakenly climbing the east buttress that climbs to Point 10757 on Gooseberry’s south ridge.
-More importantly, the view will help you avoid mistakenly climbing the ominous-looking east ridge of Gooseberry Peak.
-I repeated Lopez’s East Buttress/South Ridge Route on Gooseberry Peak the next day.
+However, the view from Peak 11010 will help you avoid mistakenly climbing the east buttress that climbs to Point 10757 on Mount Darcy’s South Ridge.
+More importantly, the view will help you avoid mistakenly climbing the ominous-looking East Ridge of Mount Darcy.
+I climbed the East Buttress/South Ridge Route on Mount Darcy the next day.